pingidentity/pingidentity-devops-getting-started/docs/deployPfCluster.md

-# Deploy a PingFederate cluster
+# Deploy a PingFederate Cluster

 This use case employs server profile layering, using the PingFederate server profile in `pingidentity-server-profiles/pf-dns-ping-clustering/pingfederate` directory as the base layer profile.
 This server profile contains two files critical to PingFederate clustering: